BenGOsborn/Cerci/README.md

 ## :pushpin: TODO
 * Add batch normalization to the network
 * Add weight initializing functions using the proper weight generation techniques
+* Make some of the class functions return a value and not just update the original value, possibly make them into their own subfunctions outside of the class